mqqqqqqqqqqq/Pull-Push_Androidappdata/README.md

 *** ADB.exe is not included. ***

-A lightweight Python utility to backup and sync private app data from Android devices to a PC.
+A lightweight Python utility to backup and sync private app data from Android devices to a PC (I'm using it to synchronize archives between my phone and computer.).

 ## ✨ Features
 * **Zero-Configuration Default:** Automatically looks for `adb.exe` in the same folder as the script.